Majorana edge modes in isolated wires

 Most of the considered cases included only short-range interactions, which can only sustain finite-range superconducting correlations in 1D.
 In contrast, long-range interactions can stabilize phase coherence over long distances even in $1$D. This has been demonstrated by Ortiz et al~\cite{ortiz2014many}, using integrable long-range interacting Richardson-Gaudin-Kitaev (RGK) models on a ring.
 They convincingly demonstrated the existence of topological and non-topological superconducting phases by probing ground state fermion parity switches between periodic and antiperiodic boundary conditions.
 However, the integrability breaks down for open boundary conditions and hence cannot be used to test for the existence of edge modes.

-In this work, we fill the knowledge gap by studying RGK models on open segments using DMRG (ITensor).
+In this letter, we develop a new correlation-based approach for characterizing Majorana edge modes in interacting, number-conserving systems and implement it numerically using DMRG.
+As a controlled setting in which the thermodynamic-limit properties are well understood~\cite{ortiz2014many}, we first apply this framework to the RGK model on open segments.
 First, we examine the odd-even fermion parity energy gap, $\Delta E$, in the open chain as a function of system size $L$.
 In the trivial phase, this difference saturates to a finite value.
 In the topological phase, it decays to zero as a power law $\sim 1/L$.
 The latter behavior can be attributed to the presence of gapless edge modes.
 Second, we find that single-fermion two-point correlation functions clearly distinguish the topological phase from the trivial phase.
 We present a correlation-based method to extract the real-space profiles of excitations that correspond to the parity switches.
 We find that in the topological case, these excitations have mixed particle-hole character, in close analogy to their mean-field counterparts.
-That is in contrast to the trivial case, where parity-switching excitations have predominantly particle character, as one would expect in the case of single-particle excitations in the BEC limit of a superconductor.
-Finally, we calculate observables that can be associated with the parities of Majorana edge modes and find that they are quantized, in direct correspondence with mean-field MZMs.
-All of these findings clarify the nature of MZMs in fully interacting, number-conserving models.
+That stands in contrast to the trivial case, where parity-switching excitations have predominantly particle character, as one would expect in the case of single-particle excitations in the BEC limit of a superconductor.
+Finally, we calculate observables that can be associated with the parities of Majorana edge modes and find that they are quantized, in direct correspondence with mean-field MZMs